simon-javier/backup-manuscript-thesis/main.typ

   [*Batch Learning / Mini Batches*],
   [Training was conducted using mini batches of 32 images per iteration to enhance training efficiency while balancing generalization and convergence speed.],

+  [*Clinical Health Data*],
+  [Clinical health data is used to augment publicly available datasets from Kaggle and Roboflow to inform probabilistic inference.],

   [*Confidence Intervals*],
   [Confidence Intervals are an evaluation metric for probabilistic models, with the system providing probabilistic risk assessments (e.g., "Diabetes Likelihood: 85%") along with recommendations for medical consultation.],